Anne-Jan/dual_arm_graspnet/README.md

-# 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation
+# Dual-Arm Implementation of 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation
+This is an adaption of (https://github.com/jsll/pytorch_6dof-graspnet) for dual-arm object manipulation.
+The following instructions are from the original repository.
+Further down are the instructions to train the dual-arm implementation.
+This repository also has a seperate branch for training the VAE and GAN with split encoder/decoder and generator respectively for left and right arm on the branch `split_architectures`.

 This is a PyTorch implementation of [6-DoF GraspNet](https://arxiv.org/abs/1905.10520).
 The original Tensorflow